-A visa is required to enter Cape Verde this can be purchased at the airport on arrival.
+You need to buy a visa to enter Cape Verde and this can be purchased at the airport on arrival.
 When you arrive try to get off the plane quickly.
 They only have one or two people checking passports and one person issuing visas.
-When you enter the airport terminal you will see the passport checking desks to the right and the Visa desk to the left.
-Make sure you get into the correct queue!
+When you enter the airport terminal make sure you get into the correct queue for Visas!
 If you queue up to show your passport without a visa you will be sent back to the back of the visa application queue.
 By this time it could be very long.
 Purchasing a visa is actually simple all you do is hand your passport and €25 to the officer, tell them how long it is you wish to stay and he will issue you a slip of paper.
 The Visa lasts for 30 days.

-It is possible to buy a Visa from your country’s embassy or consulate before you travel if you hold a British or European passport; however it is more expensive.
+You can buy a Visa from your country’s embassy or consulate before you travel if you hold a British or European passport; however it is more expensive.
 If you wish to purchase in advance, the following details will be of help.
-You must enter the country within 180 days of the date of issue of the visa.
+You will have to enter the country within 180 days of the date of issue of the visa.

 The Honorary Consulate of Cape Verde

 7A The Grove London N6 6JU Telephone: +44 7876 232 305 email: firstname.lastname@example.org

 Ambassade du Cap-Vert, Avenue Jeanne 29, 1050, Bruxelles Telephone: +32 2 64 36 270 Fax:+32 2 64 63 385 email@example.com

 Baan 6 Rotterdam 3011 CB Telephone: +31 10 477 8977 Fax: +31 10 477 4553 firstname.lastname@example.org

 You should check with your airline or travel company as some provide the Visa as part of their package.
 If on arrival passport control cannot find your name on their list, you will then have to pay the €25, but keep your receipt in order to reclaim your money at the end of the holiday.